Universal Pansharpening Model: Related Work

 In summary, existing methods are incapable of handling MS inputs with varying spectral configurations from different satellites, rendering them sensor-specific and non-transferable.
 And the lack of large-scale, real-world datasets further constrains generalization across diverse scenes.
-To the best of our knowledge, FoundPS is the first foundation model designed for truly universal pansharpening.
-Besides, PSBench is the first worldwide, multi-satellite, large-scale benchmark specifically constructed to support the development of pansharpening.
+To the best of our knowledge, UniPS is the first model designed for truly universal pansharpening.
+Besides, PSBench is the first comprehensive multi-satellite benchmark constructed at a global scale to facilitate rigorous evaluation and future development in this field.